mg4gh/MGMapViewer/docs/Features/DeveloperFeatures/Preferences/preferences.md

 ### Smoothing configuration

-These properties allow to set the smoothing distance threshold. if the second config item (prefSmoothingUsePrimary) is switched on, then smoothing happens only for the primary direction (instead of random order with use of nodes visited flag)
+These properties allow to set the smoothing distance threshold.
 ```
 prefSmoothingDistance=32
-prefSmoothingUsePrimary=Boolean:true
 ```